Table of Contents

-A tag can be associated to the static image, or it can be left blank, that tag can be formatted and certain macros can even be added to the text (see below).
+A tag can be associated to the static image, or it can be left blank, that tag can be formatted and certain macros can even be added to the text.

 Icons linking to other pages

-By means of the tag field and in case a complete URL address is entered, the icon can be linked to a website.
-For example, to link a visual map icon to the SNMP console viewer, an icon type element must be created that has the full URL of the viewer as a tag field:
+By means of the Label settings field and in case a complete URL address is entered, the icon can be linked to a website.
+For example, to link a visual map icon to the SNMP console viewer, an icon element must be created that has the full URL of the viewer as a tag field:

-Progress type items allow us to see the status of a module in a very graphic and descriptive way.
+Progress items (Item percentile) allow to see the status of a module in a very graphic and descriptive way.
 They can be progress bar, ball, donut or full doughnut type graphics.

-The percentage bar has far fewer controls than the rest of the elements, but it has two controls that will be explained:
+The percentage bar has far fewer controls than the rest of the elements:

 - Type: The type will allow you to define how to represent the element graphically (bar, ball, doughnut, etc.).